 Luddites aside, the promise of personalized learning for students is undeniably pleasant.
-Students untethered from bell schedules and classroom desks, free to exercise at the times that best suit their moods, rhythms and motivations and liberated to read or study when they are most receptive to reflection, language and learning, the idea is enticing.
+Students untethered from bell schedules and classroom desks, free to exercise at the times that best suit their moods, rhythms and motivations and liberated to read or study when they are most receptive to reflection, language and learning, freedom is enticing.
 The barriers to this utopia are countless, but one of the most popular villains is the Carnegie Unit.
 A Carnegie Unit is a period of time that is used to measure learning.
-As anyone that has sat through a boring lecture knows sitting in class does not equal learning, but that’s a Carnegie Unit.
-The first step to personalizing learning, then, is allowing students to learn at their own time, place, path and pace.
+As anyone that has sat through a boring lecture knows, sitting in class does not equal learning.
+The time you sit in class is a Carnegie Unit.
+The first step to personalizing learning, then, is allowing students to control the time, place, path and pace of their learning.

 Carnegie Units are entrenched in the education laws of all fifty states.
 Untethering schools from seat time is as daunting a task as untethering office jobs from the 9-5.
-Yahoo may have backed away from its work-anywhere culture, but Gallup report the trend toward anywhere, anytime working continues unabated, now at 37% of employees.
-People appreciate control of their time.
-Talent expert Robin Erickson’s work last year highlights that among highly skilled workers, the exchange value of working asynchronously at a self-chosen location is a primary reason people choose certain jobs over others.
+Yahoo famously adopted and then backed away from its work-anywhere culture.
+The trend is only in the direction of more self-directed work.
+Gallup reports the trend toward anywhere, anytime working continues unabated.
+Over 37% of employees don’t go to traditional offices.